3G shutdown

 What does the shutdown of 2G and 3G mean?

-In a nutshell: If the technology is not available, end devices cannot use it.
-If network operators in Germany switch off the 2G network after the 3G network, all end devices that are not able to use a different frequency are offline.
+In a nutshell: if the technology is not available, end devices cannot use it.
+When the 2G network is switched off in Germany, all devices that are unable to use a different frequency are offline.
 This affects all devices that were previously 2G/3G-capable and have not yet been upgraded to a newer technology such as 4G or 5G.
-Older alarm systems, for example, are likely to be affected.
+This includes older alarm systems, for example, but also systems for home emergency call services and automatic emergency call systems (eCalls).
+These rely on stable connections in order to function reliably in an emergency.

 What should I do about the 2G and 3G switch-off?